Nourish - Beat the Breakfast Blues: Healthy Ways to Start Your Day – Green Smoothies

 - Then pour the juice into a blender and add the banana, avocado and almond butter plus any of the extras you’re using.

 If you don’t have a juicer then you can put the cucumber and celery into a blender first with a little water, blend them until a smooth liquid forms and then strain the liquid before pouring it into the blender again with the remaining ingredients.

+Green smoothies are a fantastic way to sneak in those greens and give yourself an additional whack of nutrition.
 Adding green veggies to your diet also gives you the additional benefit of a giant burst of health-enhancing chlorophyll.
 Chlorophyll has incredible alkalinising, anti-inflammatory and detoxifying benefits contributing to feeling energised and refreshed.